mguymon/lock_jar/README.md

 ### Loading

-Loading the classpath for the Gem is simple, as part of the load process for the Gem add:
+With the Jars already installed, loading the classpath for the Gem is simple.
+As part of the load process for the Gem add (entry file that is required, etc):

       #get jarfile relative the gem dir
       lockfile = File.expand_path( "../Jarfile.lock", __FILE__ )